Azerbaijani president receiving congratulations on occasion of his birthday

 XXX

-Susan M. Elliott, President and Chief Executive Officer of the National Committee on American Foreign Policy sent a letter to Ilham Aliyev, President of the Republic of Azerbaijan.
+Rabbi Marc Schneier, President of the Foundation for Ethnic Understanding sent a congratulatory letter to Ilham Aliyev, President of the Republic of Azerbaijan.

 “Dear President Aliyev,